Watercolor painting: Europe

 Watercolor was less popular in Continental Europe.
 In the 18th century, gouache was an important medium for the Italian artists Marco Ricci and Francesco Zuccarelli, whose landscape paintings were widely collected.
 Gouache was used by a number of artists in France as well.
 In the 19th century, the influence of the English school helped popularize "transparent" watercolor in France, and it became an important medium for Eugène Delacroix, François Marius Granet, Henri-Joseph Harpignies, and the satirist Honoré Daumier.
 Other European painters who worked frequently in watercolor were Adolph Menzel in Germany and Stanisław Masłowski in Poland.

+During the nineteenth century, watercolor was used to create detailed replicas of large scale oil paintings.
+One example is the watercolor version of Frederic Edwin Church's The Heart of the Andes, which scholars have actually identified as a copy rather than the original work.
+Analysis of the works materials and alterations shows the importance of watercolor during this period.